daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 We cleaned all larval coolers and flushed all water lines to improve water flow at 2100.

 # 14 October 2022

+### *A. pulchra high frequency sampling dissections*

+Danielle finished processing the *A. pulchra* samples from the sixth high frequency sampling (20221012) for dissections.
+The fragments from this timepoint had many more distinct gonads.

 ### *Daily measurements*